 The doctor will ask you to drink plenty of fluids while you are away.
 It doesn't really matter what you drink – you just need to flush the injection through your body.
 The doctor will ask you to pass urine just before you return (or when you return) to get rid of any radionuclide in your bladder.
 Otherwise this could interfere with the scan.

 When you go back to the department, you usually go straight into the scanning room.
 You may have to undress and put on a hospital gown first, but this isn't always necessary.

 When you are ready for the scan, you will lie down on an X-ray couch and will need to keep still.
 The gamma camera then takes pictures of the whole of your skeleton.
-Your body goes through the scanner, which is shaped like a doughnut.
+Your body goes through the scanner.
 This makes some people feel claustrophobic, so let your doctor or nurse know if you feel nervous as they can help to reassure you.
 The scan takes about an hour.

 After the scan, you will be free to go home.
 It can take up to 24 hours for the radionuclide to get out of your system.
 It will help if you drink plenty of fluids during this time.